 All passengers safe in 18 minutes

 Within just 18 minutes, all 367 passengers and 12 crew members were safe.
-The Japanese news agency Kyodo reported on Friday about the dramatic moments on board.
+The Japanese news agency Kyodo reported on Friday regarding the dramatic moments on board.
 While the frightened passengers saw the flames licking the windows, children starting to scream and the cabin filling with smoke, the nine-person flight attendant quickly checked the escape options: only three of the eight exits were usable.
 They urged passengers to remain calm and crouch to avoid inhaling the smoke, Kyodo reported.

 The two exits at the front of the aircraft proved usable.
 Crew members immediately began guiding passengers forward to evacuate them via emergency slides.
 However, only one exit in the rear of the aircraft was usable.
 A crew member saw flames outside, preventing safe exit from the plane on the right side, but noted that the left side was clear and there was enough space on the ground for a slide, they said.